The Orthopaedic Institute Limited - Founded in 1971

-The Orthopaedic Institute Ltd is a registered national charity and, through voluntary contributions, helps to fund research in the specialist research centres and departments within the Robert Jones and Agnes Hunt Orthopaedic Hospital NHS Foundation Trust in Oswestry, Shropshire.
+The Orthopaedic Institute Limited founded in 1971 is a registered national charity and through voluntary contributions, helps to fund research in the specialist research centres and departments within the Robert Jones and Agnes Hunt Orthopaedic Hospital NHS Foundation Trust in Oswestry, Shropshire.
 It also supports the funding of educational facilities and activities such as organising training courses for orthopaedic trainees and allied health professionals.
-(Please visit our fundraising page for more details).

 The Executive Committee, under the Chairmanship of Dr Brian Ashton, decides the policy of the Institute and monitors its progress.
 A Research Panel, under the Chairmanship of Mr Andrew Clarke, considers new research projects proposed by research staff and clinicians, and recommends to the Executive Committee, the projects to be funded from the income provided by grants and donations received.

 The research referred to in this Annual Report has been undertaken by the Research Departments, Institute of Orthopaedics, the Robert Jones and Agnes Hunt Orthopaedic Hospital and the Institute for Science and Technology in Medicine of Keele University, which all work in close collaboration.

 This includes research projects funded by the Orthopaedic Institute and projects for which funds have been obtained by the NHS Foundation Trust and external organisations.

 Research staff employed on the projects are either supported by the Orthopaedic Institute or are working within Departments of the Hospital or the School of Postgraduate Medicine, Keele University.
 Many programmes are interdisciplinary and involve staff from one or more departments.